-- Be accepted by Early Childhood Education Program Coordinators.
+- Be accepted by the Early Childhood Educational Psychology Program Coordinators.

-3. Complete all required prerequisite courses with a grade of “B-” or better within the past 7 years.
-(Equivalent courses may be substituted for prerequisites.)
+- Complete all required prerequisite courses (6 units) with a grade of "B minus" or better within the past 7 years.
+(Link to list of equivalent courses that may be substituted for prerequisites)

 - EPC 430 Development and Learning in Early Childhood Education (3)

 - EPC 600 Educational Statistics for Research and Measurement (3)

 2. Classified and Conditionally Classified Status

 - Pass the Upper Division Writing Proficiency Exam by earning a score of 8 or higher.

 - Complete EPC 632 and EPC 639C with a grade of "B" or better within 12 units of entering the program.

 - Maintain a "B" average in completed coursework to make satisfactory progress in the program.

 - Students earning less than a grade of "B" will be required to meet with their faculty advisor to determine if they may continue in the program.